-Little House on The Prairie charmed American families every week when it aired on NBC.
-Viewers loved watching the Ingalls Family from the beloved book series on the screen, tuning to the tv show for the latest happenings in the town of Walnut Grove, Minnesota.
+The TV show Little House on The Prairie harmed American families every week when it aired on NBC from 1974-1983.
+Viewers loved watching the Ingalls Family from the beloved children's book series on the screen, tuning in for the latest happenings in the town of Walnut Grove, Minnesota.

-The Little House books were autobiographical, set in the late 1800s.
-The central characters included patriarch Charles Ingalls, his wife Caroline and their three daughters, Mary, Laura, Carrie and Grace and their adopted son, Albert.
+The Little House books were autobiographical, set in the late 19th-century.
+The central characters included patriarch Charles Ingalls, his wife Caroline, and their three daughters, Mary, Laura, and Carrie.
+Daughter Grace joins later in their series as well as adopted children Albert, Cassandra, and James.
 Many of the stories focus on daughter Laura, played by Melissa Gilbert, and how she grows up to become Laura Ingalls Wilder.
 Here are ten things you probably didn't know about the beloved television series.

 1. There were some on-set cliques

-Melissa Gilbert and her on-screen nemesis Alison Arngrim (i.e. Nellie Oleson) became instant best friends.
+Melissa Gilbert and her on-screen nemesis Alison Arngrim (i.e., Nellie Oleson) became instant real-life best friends.
 The two girls would even have sleepovers at each other's houses.
-Meanwhile, Gilbert and Melissa Sue Anderson, who played Mary, reportedly didn't like each other one bit.
-Since the show ended the two have apparently never reconnected.
+Meanwhile, Gilbert and Melissa Sue Anderson, who played Mary Ingalls, reportedly didn't like each other one bit.
+Since the tv series ended, the two have apparently never reconnected.

 2. Michael Landon directed nearly half of the episodes

 Following his success on Bonanza, Landon was approached to direct the pilot episode.
-He only agreed to it if he was able to also play the role of Charles Ingalls.
+He only agreed to it if he could also play the role of Charles Ingalls.
 He went on to direct 87 of the 204 episodes.

 3. The town was blown up after the series ended

 Producers agreed with the landowners before the first season that they would restore the land to its original condition after the series wrapped.
 At Michael Landon's suggestion, they just blew it up.
 That's one way to do it.